gt-crnch-rg/ucx-tutorial-hot-interconnects/README.md

 | 10:30 - 11:00 | Hello World Demo                        |               |        |       |
 | 11:00 - 11:10 | **BREAK**                               |               |        |       |
 | 11:10-11:50   | UCX Advanced Topics and GPU Demo        |               |        |       |

+## Acknowledgments
+This tutorial is funded in part by NSF CNS #2016701, "Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing".